 All Pets Veterinary Medical Center Cats and Kittens

-Cats and kittens have specific healthcare and environmental requirements to live happy healthy lives.
-Dr. Rupley and our team is committed to the whole well-being of your cat including at-home lifestyle, past medical history, and current health.
-We recommend thorough annual preventative exams, vaccinations, and routine blood testing as part of your cat's comprehensive wellness plan.
-The caring and attentive team at All Pets strives to inform you as a pet owner to make the best and most informed decisions so that you and your cat enjoy the best quality of life together.
+Dr. Rupley and our team are committed to the whole well-being of your cat including at-home lifestyle, past medical history, and current health.
+We recommend annual preventative exams, vaccinations, and routine blood testing as a comprehensive wellness plan.
+We involve you in the medical process so that you can make informed decisions about your pet's healthcare.

 Feline Rabies Vaccination

 Rabies can be transmitted to domestic cats through a bite from an infected disease carrier such as foxes, raccoons, skunks, or bats.
 Vaccinating against rabies is required by the city of College Station, Bryan and other areas of Brazos County.

 Our veterinarians recommend a single vaccination at or after 12 weeks of age then once annually.

 FVRCP immunization is commonly referred to as feline distemper.
 Vaccinating protects against common airborne viruses rhinotracheitis, calicivirus, and panleukopenia.

 Our doctors recommend an initial vaccination at 6 weeks of age then every 3 weeks until the cat is 16 weeks old.
 A booster vaccination is recommended after 1 year.
 Titers every 2 years or vaccinating every 3 years is recommended.

 Feline Leukemia Vaccination